For more information contact:

 - Name of debtor

-- The debtor’s WSU Customer ID Number (provided by the Bursar’s Office)
+- The debtor’s WSU Customer ID Number (provided by the Bursar’s Office or Workday, as applicable)

 - Description of each outstanding charge and/or credit

 - Invoice due date

 The vendor department should periodically purge the ledger of items which are no longer outstanding, moving items which have been paid to a historical file for retention purposes.